Azure/Oracle-Workloads-for-Azure/levelup-oracle-on-iaas/lab2/docs/wiki/TERRAFORM.md

 <img src="../media/single_vm.png" />

-To deploy single Oracle instance on the VM, you can use **single_instance** module in this repo.
-The module is located on `terraform/bootstrap/single_instance` directory.

 Before using this module, you have to create your own ssh key to deploy and connect the virtual machine you will create.
 To do so, please follow the steps given below.